Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 ### 4. Saving Output to CSV

-Unfortunately, the fields in Windows event logs will differ completely according the type of event, so it is not easily possible to create comma separated timelines by fields without having hundreds of columns.
+Unfortunately, the fields in Windows event logs will differ completely according to the type of event, so it is not easily possible to create comma separated timelines by fields without having hundreds of columns.
 However, it is possible to create field separated timelines with single types of events.
 Two common examples are Security `4624` (Successful logon) and `4625` (Failed logons) to check for lateral movement and password guessing/spraying.